 In this paper we designed and implemented a visualization interface that graphically presents alerts generated by Snort IDS and shows the most common source addresses, classes and dates of attacks, as well as the most common alert priorities, thus allowing the users to easily detect possible traffic irregularities.
 The system has been tested in an appropriate environment in real-time.
 The results of attack detection and classification were given.
-It is shown that the Snort IDS visualization interface makes detecting network irregularities quick and straightforward.
-Unlike a firewall that usually monitors external traffic to the network, the proposed system monitors traffic on any number of selected machines, so it can also detect attacks from the local network, which pose a great danger.
-The great advantage of the system is its light-weight architecture, which enables an immediate visual response.
+It is shown that the Snort IDS visualization interface makes detecting possible network irregularities quick and straightforward.
+Unlike a firewall that usually monitors external traffic to the network, the proposed system monitors traffic on any number of selected machines, so it can also detect attacks from the local network, which pose great danger.
+The great advantage of the system is that it could be implemented on any location on the network and it could collect logs from any IDS, which makes it a very efficient and portable solution.